“Thousands have lived without love, not one without water.” — W.H. Auden

 What is the suggested daily water intake?

-A common rule of thumb you may have grown up with is for your daily water intake to be eight eight-ounce glasses (64 ounces) — but if you’re looking to tailor that quantity to your specific needs, try a calculation from Dr. Carolyn Dean, M.D., N.D.
+That’s a complicated question.
+A common rule of thumb you may have grown up with is for your daily water intake to be eight eight-ounce glasses (64 ounces) — but ask any doctor and you’ll likely get a different answer.
+If you’re looking to tailor your water quantity to your specific needs, you can try a calculation from Dr. Carolyn Dean, M.D., N.D.

 Dr. Dean says to drink one-half your body weight (in pounds) in ounces of water.
 So if you weigh 140 pounds, you should drink 70 ounces of water a day, which is 2.2 liters, and would be slightly more water than simply drinking eight glasses of water.